About Security Management

 - Enabling/disabling access right definitions

-That means, your database is as safe as any other file on your desktop against any internet user.
+local computer/network.
+That means, your database is as safe as any other file on your desktop against any malicious internet user.

-Beware that, access rights management is designed mostly for preventing accidental data loss and keep some part of the information away
+Beware that, access rights management is designed mostly for preventing accidental data loss, to keep the desired part of the information away

 from curious people around and from your own users who simply do not need it.
-It shouldn't be considered as a high level of protection
+This feature shouldn't be considered as a high level of protection

 against your own users.
 Do not consider it as a way to hide sensitive information from your own users.